gabbo89/EEA2024-2025/docs/3a2_ONT_cleaning_and_alignment.md

 ---

-# Step 1: Prepare the filtered reads for alignment
+# 1. Prepare the filtered reads for alignment
-ONT sequencing data need to be in the appropriate format (usually `fastq` or `fasta`).
+ONT sequencing data need to be in the appropriate format (usually `fastq` or `fasta` or `bam`).
 The reference genome also need to be indexed appropriately using `minimap2`.

+Create the index of the reference genome

 # Step 2: ALignment of reads to the reference genome
 We will use `minimap2` to align the reads to the reference genome.